gbdk-2020/gbdk-2020/gbdk-lib/examples/gb/sgb_border/Readme.md

 * The entire image should be 256 x 224 pixels
 * The game area in the center should be:
   * 160 x 144 pixels, from (48,40) to (207,183)
   * The pixels in the game area at the center of the image should be set to 100% Alpha Transparency (as in the example image).
-If this is not done then the game area may share a palette color with other parts of the border leading to tile pattern flasing while the border loads.
+If this is not done then the game area may share a palette color with other parts of the border leading to tile pattern flashing while the border loads.
 * See the pandocs for additional details
   * https://gbdev.io/pandocs/SGB_Functions.html
   * https://gbdev.io/pandocs/SGB_Color_Palettes.html